Angelo Bianco didn’t have high expectations for the Desert Oasis football team coming into the season.

 “So far we’ve been doing well,” Desert Oasis coach Faron Seibel said.
 “But we’ve got the big test this week to see where we stand with the big dogs.”

-Gorman is certainly considered the biggest dog in the area, and the Gaels’ losses have come to teams with top-10 national rankings.
+Gorman is certainly considered the biggest dog in the area, and both of the Gaels’ losses have come to teams with top-10 national rankings.

 Gorman is coming off a 28-14 loss to De La Salle (Calif.), ranked No. 9 nationally by USA Today.
 The Gaels’ other loss was to No. 8 Hamilton (Ariz.).

-Gormand led De La Salle at halftime but surrendered two fourth-quarter touchdowns.
+Gorman led De La Salle at halftime but surrendered a pair of fourth-quarter touchdowns.

 “The finish at the end is what got us,” Gaels coach Tony Sanchez said.
 “You can’t hang your heads losing to a team like De La Salle, but at the same time, you can’t accept that.”

-Gorman has the size to bully opponents.
+Gorman is a team with the size to bully opponents.
 The six players who have started on Gorman’s offensive line this season average 282 pounds.